asta7a/econmacropaper2/README.md

 Write two or three substantial body paragraphs, each following KAA + E structure:
 K — Knowledge: define the concept and state the mechanism.
 A1 — Application: use real UK data or extract data, quantified and dated.
-A2 — Analysis: three-step causal chain.
+A2 — Analysis: build a clear, step-by-step causal chain of at least three logical steps.
+Use connectives: "this causes…", "which means that…", "therefore…", "as a result…", "this leads to…".
+Do not skip steps — every link in the chain must be written out explicitly.
 Insert the diagram instruction block where the diagram belongs (first two body paragraphs each get one diagram).
-Immediately after the diagram instructions, reference the diagram explicitly in the next sentence.
+Immediately after the diagram instructions, reference the diagram explicitly in the next sentence — name the specific shift and explain what it shows in context.
 E — Evaluation: challenge the argument within the same paragraph.
 Use one of the evaluation tools from Part 6.
 This must be developed — minimum two sentences — not a throwaway line.

+CHAIN OF REASONING IS ESSENTIAL: AO3 marks are only awarded for developed chains, not assertions.
+Every analytical point must follow: cause → mechanism → effect.
+A minimum of three linked steps per chain.
+State the cause, explain the mechanism, then reach the economic consequence — never jump from cause straight to conclusion.

 Write a final informed judgement paragraph.
 This is NOT a summary of what you have written.
 It must:
 — Weigh the relative strength of the arguments against each other.